Policies and Procedures

 Maintain confidentiality concerning any information provided by parents/ carers, whether verbal or written.

 Treat each child as an individual.
+Observe each child and recognise their individual needs.

 With parent/carer consent, liaise with outside agencies as appropriate, to help each child reach his/ her full potential.